 Belmont Estate with a history dating back to the 1600s is an agro-tourism business in the historic northern part of Grenada.
 Activities include tours of their organic farm, gardens, heritage museum, and cocoa and chocolate processing facilities.
 Belmont Estate also has an excellent restaurant featuring traditional Grenadian cuisine.

 3.Embracing and Showcasing Caribbean Food

-But my favorite food experience on this trip was eating the Boul Joul (buljol), aka Roast Breadfruit Bowl with saltfish, plantains, and beans served while sitting on The Terrace at the Grenadine House looking out at the capital city of Kingstown.
+But my favorite food experience on this trip was eating the Boul Joul (buljol), aka Roast Breadfruit Bowl with saltfish, plantains, and beans, served while sitting on The Terrace at the Grenadine House looking out at the capital city of Kingstown.
 Beautifully presented and delicious, the traditional dish showed just what was possible with Caribbean food.
 Everyone at the table, many of whom had never tried breadfruit before, loved it and would eat it again!
-This led to a search by a few of us for breadfruit chips which we eventually found at the airport gift shop.
+This led to a few of us searching for breadfruit chips, which we eventually found at the airport gift shop.

 Increased awareness and enjoyment of Caribbean food at major hotels and resorts creates demand which in turn creates opportunities for local farmers, restaurants, food festivals, food tours, cooking classes, and food producers.
 So should Caribbean governments legislate on this matter like the Lombardy region of Italy who recently passed a law that farmhouse hotels must serve 80% local food and always local wine?
 Perhaps not at this stage, but there should be more policies and programs in place to incentivize hoteliers to serve up more Caribbean food.
 So too should there be local programs to help food and beverage companies develop and market their products for export across the Caribbean region and to major source markets like the United States, Canada, and the United Kingdom.